 Stacey Hawkins, Director, System Planning, Implementation & Evaluation

-Stacey participates on a number of regional and provincial committees, as well as various geriatric-oriented communities of practice.
+Stacey participates on a number of national, provincial, and regional committees, as well as various geriatric-oriented communities of practice.
 Stacey’s previous professional work was in the community and social services sectors, working with seniors experiencing complex, functional challenges.
 Stacey is currently acquiring her PhD in the Aging, Health and Well-Being Program at the University of Waterloo.
 Her primary research interests examine the social dimensions of formal and informal caregiving for persons with young-onset dementia, and the intersections of social and health environments.
 Stacey is an impassioned advocate for persons with dementia and cognitive challenges.